spree/spree/guides/content/developer/deployment/deployment-service.md

     application,\
     the Spree Version affects the Capistrano Recipe that gets generated.

--   **What would you like deployed** - Choose “A Sample Application” if you do not have a Spree application ready to deploy, or “My own custom Spree application” if you do.
+-   **What would you like deployed** - Choose "A Sample Application" if you do not have a Spree application ready to deploy, or "My own custom Spree application" if you do.

 -   **Git URL for your application** - Only available when deploying your own application and this value is only used to complete your generated Capistrano Recipe.

-**2.** Once you’ve configured the global environments details, click “Add” to save the configuration.
+**2.** Once you've configured the global environments details, click "Add" to save the configuration.

-Now you need to provide details on each **server** that’s included in the environment:
+Now you need to provide details on each **server** that's included in the environment:

 -   **Fully Qualified Domain Name** - This should be something like